Transport in Brisbane: Trains

-The Queensland Rail Citytrain network consists of 152 train stations along 13 suburban rail lines: Airport, Beenleigh, Caboolture, Cleveland, Doomben, Ferny Grove, Ipswich/Rosewood, Redcliffe Peninsula, Shorncliffe and Springfield.
-The network extends to the Gold and Sunshine coasts, which are fully integrated into the network on the Gold Coast and Sunshine Coast lines, respectively.
-The Airtrain service which runs on the Airport line is jointly operated between the City of Brisbane and Brisbane Airport.
+The Queensland Rail Citytrain network consists of 152 stations along 12 lines: Beenleigh, Brisbane Airport, Caboolture, Cleveland, Doomben, Ferny Grove, Ipswich/Rosewood, Kippa-Ring, Shorncliffe and Springfield Central.
+The network extends to the Gold and Sunshine coasts, which are fully integrated into the network on the Nambour/Gympie North and Varsity Lakes lines, respectively.
+The Airtrain service which runs on the Brisbane Airport line is jointly operated between the City of Brisbane and Brisbane Airport.
 The network is completely radial.
-Reliance on the rail network is low, compared to Melbourne and Sydney, especially during peak demand periods.
-Coverage is limited in many areas, forcing people on to buses.